GimVic-app/assets/README.md

-# assets
+# Assets
-Assets used in application
+Assets used in application.